NATO-dotcom/NATO-dotcom/README.md

 Coffee-fueled TechMuse on a mission to make machines smarter! ☕💻

 **What motivates me:**
-- 🧠 Teaching computers to think (kinda)
+- 🧠 Teaching computers to think
 - 📊 Making data tell stories
 - 🛠️ Building apps that actually work
 - 📱 Creating mobile experiences users love